 By grooming regularly you will be in a better position to notice any changes in your dogs’ body.
 For example, a lump that wasn’t there last time you looked, or anything that might be a sign of illness or injury.

 Grooming doesn’t get much easier than it does with a short haired Weimaraner.
 This aristocratic dog has a short, smooth, and sleek coat, which sheds minimally.

-Grooming your dog is an excellent bonding opportunity for the two of you.
-Knowing how to groom a dog can save you time and money.
+Consider this to be an excellent bonding opportunity for the two of you.
+Knowing how to groom your dog can save you both time and money.

 Knowing how to groom a dog, especially when she’s a Weimaraner, is really easy!